jobayerarman/wp-theme-boilerplate/README.md

 ├── single.php                  # → Template for displaying all single posts
 └── style.css                   # → Theme meta information
 ```
+## Theme installation

+Install boilerplate by copying the project into a new folder within your WordPress themes directory and replace `your-theme-name` with the name of your theme.

 ## Theme development